nickbelb/clock-alarm/README.md

 # clock-alarm

-CLick [Here](https://nickbelb.github.io/digital-den/) to see a demo
+Click [Here](https://nickbelb.github.io/clock-alarm/) to see a demo